w3f/Grants-Program/SydTek.md

 ### Overview

 - A brief description of your project.

-This proposal is for the creation of a peer-reviewed academic case study for the application of soulbound tokens within the Polkadot and Kusama ecosystems by leveraging the Social Recovery pallet and the Soulbound token use case developed by the Phala Network for digital inheritance.
-This will be a qualitative case study where we will conduct a literature review of soulbound tokens, as well as interview team members and developers of Phala - Marvin Tong, Joshua Waller, and Wenfeng Wang - the creators of the first soulbound token within the Polkadot ecosystem.
+This proposal is for the creation of a peer-reviewed academic case study for the application of soulbound tokens within the Polkadot and Kusama ecosystems by leveraging the Social Recovery pallet and soulbound token use cases developed by the Phala Network and RMRK for digital inheritance.
+This will be a qualitative case study where we will conduct a literature review of soulbound tokens, as well as interview team members and developers of Phala - Marvin Tong, Joshua Waller, and Wenfeng Wang - as well as team members from RMRK.
 In addition to the research on soulbound tokens, we will also look to interview members of Parity Technologies who are familiar with the development of the Social Recovery pallet to investigate how it can be applied to digital inheritance.

 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.

 This project relates to Substrate / Polkadot / Kusama in that all users within the Polkadot and Kusama ecosystems could implement this digital inheritance model to secure their assets.
 By leveraging the Social Recovery pallet, users can leverage the Social Recovery Wallet from RFP #1024 to act as a digital executor of user's digital assets.
 Through this academic research, not only will developers and academic researchers be exposed to the Polkadot and Kusama ecosystems, but we will also benefit from the further development and use cases for soulbound tokens, NFTs, and the Social Recovery pallet within the Polkadot and Kusama ecosystems.

 - An indication of why your team is interested in creating this project.

 SydTek is looking to reinvent higher education through the democratization of education and research.
 After team members have published peer-reviewed academic case studies on Acala (https://bit.ly/3D55XGh) and Bit.Country (https://bit.ly/3wZaHt4) within the Polkadot ecosystem, we look to expand on a theoretical study of soulbound tokens (https://bit.ly/3RnCmMy) that will be published in the Journal of Strategic Innovation and Sustainability
 October of 2022 with a practical case study within the Polkadot and Kusama ecosystems.